-Why not consider hire a car from Sydney and drive to the Blue Mountains on your day trip?
+Why not consider hiring a car from Sydney and driving to the Blue Mountains on your day trip?
 There are many car rental companies located conveniently located central to Sydney.
 Some of those companies are Hertz, Europcar, and Go-Get.
 A compact car that can travel comfortably up to 5 passengers only costs roughly 65 AUD.
 And would be a great option if you are comfortable with right-hand driving.

 Blue Mountains Day trip from Sydney travel itinerary

 Three Sisters Katoomba

-We highly recommend reaching to Three Sisters Katoomba earliest as possible before the crowd hits there on your Blue Mountains Day Trip from Sydney.
-In around 11 am to 1 pm time period, you will experience large coach tours to reach the Blue Mountains.
-And practically make it impossible to find a parking spot near to Three Sisters lookout.
-If you are traveling from the train, Katoomba station is the nearest station to the Three Sisters’ lookout.
-And it’s a nearly 30 min walk via Lurline street.
-Paying 55 AUD you can buy a hop on hop off Explorer bus pass.
-This gives you the freedom to travel to most in the Blue Mountains at your own pace!
+We highly recommend reaching Three Sisters Katoomba earliest as possible before the crowd hits there on your Blue Mountains Day Trip from Sydney.
+From around 11 am to 1 pm time period, you will experience large coach tours to reach the Blue Mountains.
+And practically make it impossible to find a parking spot near Three Sisters lookout.
+If you are travelling from the train, Katoomba station is the nearest station to the Three Sisters lookout.
+And it’s a nearly 30 min walk via Lurline Street.
+Paying 55 AUD you can buy a hop on hop-off Explorer bus pass.
+This gives you the freedom to travel to most of the Blue Mountains at your own pace!

 Take a hike to Katoomba or Leura Cascades

-Lookouts to see on Blue Mountains day trip
+Lookouts to see on the Blue Mountains day trip

 Apart from the famous Three Sisters lookout, others best Blue Mountains lookouts that are located near to Three Sisters are Cahill’s, and Boars.
 If you have hired a private guide or self-drive, you got many options on your hand.
 Heading to Blackheath, you will find Pulpit, Govetts Leap, and Evans lookouts.